caffeine-suite/caffeine-script/tests-to-add.md

   .bar
 ```

 Above one is super tricky!
-The function def correctly fails to match the indented block starting with a dot-line-start, but then the indented-dot-line-start happily accepts it.
+The function definition correctly fails to match the indented block starting with a dot-line-start, but then the indented-dot-line-start happily accepts it.
 It actually could be considered legal!
 However, it's horrific to my eyes.
 It breaks principle-of-least-surprise badly.

 I think we need "match-block-or-no-block" to solve this.